Skip to main contentSkip to navigation

 Once registered, you'll receive proof of registration and your BSN.
 Keep this number safe.
 You'll immediately use it for things like starting a job (employers need your BSN to pay you) and applying for benefits or services.
 If you later move to a new address within the Netherlands, you must update your address with the gemeente, but you won't get a new BSN , it stays with you for life.

-DigiD , Your Digital ID
+DigiD , your digital ID

 After getting your BSN, the next very useful thing to set up is a DigiD.
 DigiD stands for Digital Identity and it is an online login system that lets you access a wide range of government services securely.
 Think of it as your one login for taxes, municipality websites, health insurance portals, the education loan system , basically anything official online.